telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/wpf-application/how-to-add--manually-report-viewer-to-a-wpf-.net-framework-project.md

 ## Add the WPF viewer to the application

 1. Create a new *WPF Application* project in Visual Studio.
-Target.NET Framework 4.0 or higher.
+Target .NET Framework 4.0 or higher.

 1. Add references to the following *Telerik UI for WPF* NoXaml assemblies: